 Often my "reset" button is going for a run.
 When I'm in a rut, running is like mediation for me.
 The practice of mediation usually emphasizes not thinking at all, but I struggle with that.
 The meditative state I find while on a run is different.
 It's quiet so that I can reflect, but I can't think too hard.
 Instead my mind just wanders in an unconstrained stream of consciousness.

 I love the freedom that comes with running, so when I awoke to that grey, grey day last week, I was sort of bummed.
 Not only was the cloud cover leaving me feeling "blah," it was keeping me from enjoying springtime on the trail.
 I needed something to make the morning brighter.
 The answer: a Paleo Carrot Cake Coconut Smoothie.
-Oh yes.
-Yes, please.

 The color of this smoothie was enough to get me excited.
-And then I took a sip, and left me grey-mood on the floor.
+And then I took a sip, and left that grey-mood on the floor.
 It was creamy and luscious (thank you, coconut milk!), and bright and fresh (an you too, fresh ginger and pineapple!).
 I used coconut water, which is great for hydration--this smoothie probably would makes a great post run gulp, but hey--sometimes you wake up to hail and you just have to take life as it comes.
 Packed with Vitamins A and C, this smoothie is a powerhouse in a glass and totally brightened my week.
 I hope it can do the same for you!

-1/2 cup coconut water
+- 1/2 cup coconut water

-1/4 cup pineapple juice
+- 1/2 cup pineapple juice

-1/2 teaspoon minced fresh ginger root
+- 1/2 teaspoon minced fresh ginger root

-1/4 teaspoon cinnamon
+- 1/8 teaspoon cinnamon

-1/8 teaspoon cloves
+- Pinch teaspoon cloves

-1/8 teaspoon nutmeg
+- Pinch teaspoon nutmeg

-Optional: 1/4 cup crushed ice
+- 1/4 cup crushed ice

-1 teaspoon desiccated coconut, for garnish
+- 1 tablespoon toasted coconut, for garnish